fabiospampinato/tiny-sqlite3/readme.md

 ## Thanks

-- [`sqlite-tag-spawned`](https://github.com/WebReflection/sqlite-tag-spawned): for providing a sort of reference implementation.
+- [`sqlite-tag-spawned`](https://github.com/WebReflection/sqlite-tag-spawned): for providing a sort of reference implementation, this project is very much derivative work of that.
+- [`@WebReflection`](https://github.com/WebReflection): for also providing the idea of directly spawning the official prebuild binaries.

 ## License